Elias2660/Calc-Prep-Stuff/03TestPrep.md

 **XII - Continuity**
 1. What are the different types of discontinuities?
-2. What makes a function continuous over a point?
-3. What makes a function continuous over an interval?
+2. What makes a function continuous over an interval?

 **XIV - Squeeze Theorem**
 1. What is the squeeze theorem?